20 Best Things to Do in Rancho Cucamonga, CA

 Play and Have Fun at Victoria Groves Park

-If you like more sporty activities, then Victoria Groves Park is a great alternative to Central Park.
+As a resident who enjoys more vigorous activities, I find Victoria Groves Park to be a wonderful alternative to Central Park.

 Marvel at Unusual Sculptures at Sam and Alfreda Maloof Foundation

-You’ll find limited exhibits within the halls of the beautiful main building, with pieces by talented artists on display for everyone to appreciate.
+When I walked through the beautiful main building, I found limited exhibits with pieces by talented artists on display for everyone to appreciate.

-You’ll find floating chairs, absurd wooden sculptures, woven nests, and unusual carvings that are either from a Lovecraft horror or an Alice in Wonderland tale.
+I came across floating chairs, absurd wooden sculptures, woven nests, and unusual carvings that seemed to be inspired by a Lovecraft horror or an Alice in Wonderland tale.

 Shoot Amazing Sceneries in Heritage Park

-The patches of trees and verdant green grounds also make perfect foregrounds for your landscape photos.
+The patches of trees and verdant green grounds also make perfect foregrounds for our landscape photos.

-Aside from photography, the park is also an ideal destination for kids.
+Aside from photography, Heritage Park is an ideal destination for kids.

-Let them have fun and socialize with the other children on the play structures tucked in the central part of the park.
+My children always have a blast playing and socializing with other kids on the play structures tucked in the central part of the park.

 There are also baseball diamonds where Little League games are held.

-Spectators are always welcome during a match, and your child can play catch or join a friendly round with local kids while there.
+We enjoy watching the matches, and my child often plays catch or joins a friendly round with local kids while there.

 Immerse in the City’s History at John Rains House